up

 Ride On bus service provides critical mobility options for County residents.
 Ride On operates fixed route service primarily in neighborhoods and provides a collector and distributor service to the major transfer points and transit centers in the County.
 Ride On bus service coverage extends to many residents and employers in the County and provides vital service to low-income households and households without cars.

-Ride On bus service is provided with a fleet of more than 350 buses.
-Transit Services is committed to transitioning to a zero-emission bus fleet.
-Ride On currently has fourteen zero-emission electric buses in service and a procurement is underway for additional zero-emission buses.
+Transit Services is committed to transitioning its fleet of over 375 buses to zero emissions.
+Ride On currently has fourteen zero-emission electric buses in service and a procurement is underway for additional zero emission buses.

 Explore